petros-d/docs/docs/deployment-metrics.md

 ## Resource Usage

-The third and fourth Deployment metrics in the Astronomer UI provide visibility into the resources being consumed by the Workers in your Deployment as measured by CPU and memory consumption.
+The **Worker CPU** and **Worker Memory** charts in the Astronomer UI provide visibility into the resources being consumed by the Workers in your Deployment as measured by CPU and memory consumption.

 :::info